Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Token-Based Analysis via Random Walks

-where the inequality above holds for sufficiently large $n$.
 Taking the union bound over all nodes yields the claim. \end{proof}

-The next lemma provides a concrete tail bound which is not just exponential in the deviation from the mean but also exponential in the ``sparseness'' of the load vector.
-By contrast, previous analyses expressing the load as a sum of rounding errors \cite{HT06,MS10,FS09,BCFFS11,RSW98}, yield weaker tail bounds for sparse load vectors (cmp.~\lemref{bounddifference}).
+The next lemma provides a concrete tail bound, which is not only exponentially small in the deviation from the mean, but also exponentially small in the ``sparseness'' of the load vector.
+By contrast, previous analyses expressing the load as a sum of rounding errors \cite{HT06,MS10,FS09,BCFFS11,RSW98} yield weaker tail bounds for sparse load vectors (cmp.~\lemref{bounddifference}).
 Another advantage of \lemref{sparsiter} is that it gives a tail bound for an {\em arbitrary convex combination} of the load vector.